debeem/js-debeem-wallet/README.md

 ## Usage
 ### Configuration
-Get, set, and reset the current network configuration.
+Get, set and reset the configuration of the chain used by the wallet.

 | Function                                                 | Description                                   |
 |----------------------------------------------------------|-----------------------------------------------|